Universität Bonn

 Quick Guide: Are You Eligible?

-To be admitted to the Master's degree program in Computer Science or Cyber Security, you must fulfil a number of requirements.
+To be admitted to the Master's degree program in Artificial Intelligence, Computer Science or Cyber Security, you must fulfil a number of requirements.
 It is often difficult to check these yourself.
 Below we have collected tips for common categories of applicants.
 Please click on everything that applies to you.
-Do you have or will you have:
+Note that all of our Master's programs have a selection procedure.
+Even if you fulfil all requirements, we cannot guarantee that you are admitted.

-For admission to the Master's program Computer Science, you fulfil most requirements automatically.
+For admission to the Master's program in Artificial Intelligence or Computer Science, you fulfil most requirements automatically.
 You only need to provide proof of your English language skills.

 For admission to the Master's degree program in Cyber Security, you must complete, in addition to the compulsory part of your bachelor's program, four of the following elective modules: